Visa protections – pilot programs

 Both pilots are being administered by the Department of Home Affairs.

-Please note: The Assurance Protocol arrangement between the Fair Work Ombudsman and the Department of Home Affairs has been paused for the duration of these pilots.
+The Assurance Protocol arrangement between the Fair Work Ombudsman and the Department of Home Affairs has been paused for the duration of these pilots.

 Under the Strengthening Reporting Protections Pilot, Home Affairs won’t cancel a person’s visa, even if they’ve breached a work-related visa condition, provided certain eligibility criteria and conditions are met.
 This includes that the person is pursuing a workplace exploitation matter.

-Read more on the Department of Home Affairs website at Strengthening Reporting Protections Pilot.
+Find out more on the Department of Home Affairs website at Strengthening Reporting Protections Pilot.

 The Workplace Justice Visa Pilot enables a visa holder to extend their stay for a short period to pursue their workplace exploitation claims, provided they meet the eligibility criteria.

-Read more on the Department of Home Affairs website at Workplace Justice Visa Pilot.
+Find out more on the Department of Home Affairs website at Workplace Justice Visa Pilot.

-Both pilots require a visa holder to be provided certification from a government agency or accredited third party regarding their workplace exploitation matter.
+Both pilots require a visa holder to be provided with certification from a government agency or accredited third party regarding their workplace exploitation matter.

-We are participating in both pilot programs as a certifying government agency.
+We're participating in both pilot programs as a certifying government agency.

 Workplace exploitation certificate